 7. The Graphic Design Ideas Book: Inspiration from 50 Masters by Steven Heller and Gail Anderson

-Depending on how experienced you are, this book will serve as either an introduction to or a refresher in the key elements of good design, as well as offering encouragement to try out new ideas.
+Depending on how experienced you are, this book will serve as either an introduction to or a refresher in the critical elements of good design, as well as offering encouragement to try out new ideas.
 Written by two seriously talented designers, topics covered include narrative, colour, illusion, ornament, simplicity, and wit and humour.

 Priced at £12.05 | Buy the book

 8. Logo Modernism by Jens Muller

 While the idea of leafing through 6,000 classic brand identities from 1940-1980 isn’t everyone’s idea of a relaxing holiday read, for some design geeks it will represent heaven on earth.
 If that’s you, then check out this unusual book from Taschen, which examines how Modernist attitudes and imperatives gave birth to corporate identity.